Parsing HL7 Repeating Groups with Regex: Escape-Aware Extraction for Production ETL

 r"""

-(?m)^OBX\| # Anchor to OBX segment start
+(?m)^OBX\| # multiline; anchor to an OBX segment start

-( # Capture entire segment body
+( # capture the segment body

-(?:[^\\\r\n]|\\.)* # Match any char except \r\n\, or escaped sequences
+(?:[^\\\r\n]|\\.)* # any non-terminator char, or an escaped pair

 )

-\r?\n # Consume line terminator
+\r?\n # consume the segment terminator

 """,